VVoruganti/archived-blog/drafts/plain-text-accounting-2.md

 more lifelogging anyways so I thought this is something I can do.

-Getting the data doesn't seem so much like an issue since I have some confidence that Plaud will work fine, so instead I first wanted to look into how to process and display the data.
+Getting the data doesn't seem so much like an issue since I have some confidence that Plaid will work fine, so instead I first wanted to look into how to process and display the data.
 Besides (ledger-cli)[https://www.ledger-cli.org/], I also found that there was (hledger)[https://hledger.org/], and (beancount)[https://github.com/beancount/beancount].
 All of them started talking about this idea of double-entry accounting so I figured I should read up on that a bit more first.